MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Clear-Content.md

 ### Example 2: Delete content of all files with a wildcard

-This command deletes the contents of all files in the current directory with the ".log" file name extension, including files with the read-only attribute.
+This command deletes the contents of all files in the current directory with the `.log` file name extension, including files with the read-only attribute.
-The asterisk (*) in the path represents all items in the current directory.
+The asterisk (`*`) in the path represents all items in the current directory.
 The **Force** parameter makes the command effective on read-only files.
-Using a filter to restrict the command to files with the .log file name extension instead of specifying *.log in the path makes the operation faster.
+Using a filter to restrict the command to files with the `.log` file name extension instead of specifying `*.log` in the path makes the operation faster.

 ```powershell
 Clear-Content -Path "*" -Filter "*.log" -Force